 WELCOME to Historic Building Geometry, Laurie Smith’s website.

-The Shelter was designed using daisy wheel compass geometry, set out at full scale on the ground.
-The shelter’s frame was scribed, cut and raised manually in local oak under the guidance of lead carpenter Joel Hendry and project manager William Clement Smith.
-The frame was designed by Laurie Smith.
+The Shelter was designed using daisy wheel compass geometry (see the next page) set out at full scale on the ground.
+The frame was scribed, cut and raised manually in local Essex oak by lead carpenter Joel Hendry and project manager William Clement Smith.

 The frame geometry was designed by Laurie Smith.

 Lettering cut into the rear tie beam records A Frame for Cecil and Adrian, in memory of Essex historians Cecil Hewett and Adrian Gibson.
 The front tie beam, facing the garden, has the message Grow Beauty in The Garden of Your Mind.
 The wording was written by Laurie Smith and the lettering was cut by Rupert Newman.
 William Clement Smith cut the daisy wheel finial at the roof ridge.